fglock/Perlito/README-perlito5-Java.md

   - no timely destruction (DESTROY) (because we use Java memory management)
       - files don't "auto-close" at the end of a block
       - weaken() is a no-op
-      - Try::Tiny "finally" doesn't work
+      - Try::Tiny `finally` doesn't work
       - Object::InsideOut will not cleanup unused objects
       - SelectSaver module doesn't work